 Retailers Of Note

-As far as where people buy their Halloween candy, costumes and decorations, two names stand out – Wal-Mart Stores Inc. (NYSE:WMTD) and Target Corp.
-(NYSE:TGTD).
-E-commerce retailer Amazon.com Inc. (NASDAQ:AMZND) may be one of the fasting growing with much more growth to come.
+As far as where people buy their Halloween candy, costumes and decorations, two names stand out – Wal-Mart Stores Inc. (NYSE:WMTC) and Target Corp.
+(NYSE:TGTC).
+E-commerce retailer Amazon.com Inc. (NASDAQ:AMZNB) may be one of the fasting growing with much more growth to come.